Bepely/Leveroi/README.md

+ver 0.1.2c
 # Leveroi
-## Futures Market Simulator
+## Futures Trading Simulator

-Leveroi v0.1.2c
-Order profit calculator
+Open source tool that helps traders learn about and test their futures trading strategies.
+With Leveroi, you can simulate buying and selling futures contracts in a simulated market environment, and see how your trades would have performed.

+Our simulator features a reactive graph that updates due to closed order, a results display that shows your profits or losses, and a share functionality that lets you share your simulated trades with others.
+Plus, it's open source, so anyone can view, modify, and contribute to the code.

+Try out the Leveroi futures trading simulator today and take your futures trading skills to the next level.

+## Roadmap
+### Version 0.1.0:
+Core functionality for simulating orders.
+Allows users to see how their trades would have performed if they had closed them at a specific price.
+### Version 0.2.0:
+Trading sessions and profile system.
+Simulating entire trading sessions, and a profile system for managing multiple users and their simulations.
+This will allow users to save, load and manage their simulated trades more effectively.
+### Version 0.3.0:
+Real market simulation.
+Take Profit/Stop Loss orders and real-time market simulation.
+This will make the simulator more realistic and allow users to test out more advanced trading strategies.
+### Version 0.4.0:
+Trading platforms.
+Connectivity to real money trading platforms, so users can try out their simulated trades on actual trading platforms.
+This will make the simulator more useful for users who want to test their strategies before using them in the real world.

+# Version Roadmap
-## Done:
+Done:
-• Config, Order, Results                | v0.1.0 |
+• ....date.... | v0.1.0 |Config, Order, Results
-• Graph, Real-time API                  | v0.1.1 | 07.11.22
+• 07.11.22 | v0.1.1x |Graph, Real-time API
-• NEXTjs, Home/App routes               | v0.1.2 | 22.11.22
+• 22.11.22 | v0.1.2x |NEXTjs, Home/App routes
-• LCL - Leveroi Calculations Library    | v0.1.2a| 27.11.22
+• 27.11.22 | v0.1.2a |LCL - Leveroi Calculations Library
-• Order Share/Save                      | v0.1.2b| 29.11.22
+• 29.11.22 | v0.1.2b |Order Share/Save
-• Leveroi Design System                 | v0.1.2c| 06.11.22
+• 06.11.22 | v0.1.2c |Leveroi Design System

-## Coming Up
+Coming Up
-○ Blog route and Blog Preview Slides    |
+○ Sustainable UI and HomePage
-○ Sessions with multiple orders         |
+○ Documentation
+○ Glass Layer
+○ Carousel
-○ Session save, load, and share         |
+○ Share and Snap Enhancement
-○ Profile system                        |
-○ Connecting crypto wallet (?)          |
+○ SEO, SSR

+In development
+Sustainable UI, Homepage and Roadmap

 ____________________________________________
 This project is made single-handedly.
 All of the comments and commits will be heard.